A new year means new targets for your team 🎯. Discover how you can hit them with webinars on Dec. 3. Register now

 Get creative!

-Virtual events, webinars and other digital tools are simply mediums for your message.
+Interactive virtual events, webinars and other digital tools are simply mediums for your message.
 Meaning, if you want to associate an “in-person” feel to your virtual event, all you have to do is get creative!

 Drift’s recent virtual summit, RevGrowth, is a great example.
-During this event, Drift brought the physical experience to virtual events with lunch workout classes and even an afterparty featuring a live DJ.
+During this event, Drift brought the physical experience to interactive virtual events with lunch workout classes and even an afterparty featuring a live DJ.

 Replicating the feeling of an in-person event during a virtual summit isn’t easy.
-But it does provide attendees with a much-needed opportunity to relax and get the most out of the virtual events in a way that’s familiar to them.
+But it does provide attendees with a much-needed opportunity to relax and get the most out of the interactive virtual events in a way that’s familiar to them.
 So, when you’re planning for your next virtual summit, take the time to identify opportunities to replicate that in-person feeling.